No products in the cart.

 New Year’s Resolutions: Start Looking after Your T-shirts

-Alright, we know it’s a few weeks into 2016 and we’re a bit behind on jumping onto the whole bandwagon about New Year’s resolutions and all that, but forgive us; we’ve been busy juicing, detoxing and hitting the gym.
+Alright, we know it’s a few weeks into 2015 and we’re a bit behind on jumping onto the whole bandwagon about New Year’s resolutions and all that, but forgive us; we’ve been busy juicing, detoxing and hitting the gym hard.
+(Ha.
+Believe that and you’ll believe anything!)
 But in the spirit of all things Good and Wholesome we did think we should kick off the New Year with a post that has a self improvement angle, and because we’re into all things men’s t-shirts we thought it should be about…well, all things men’s t-shirts.
 No one can accuse us of free styling this year!

 We thought long and hard (for a good 10 minutes) and we decided to bring you this post about looking after your t-shirts.
 You know, just treating them with a little kindness and making sure they last a little longer.
 This is the spirit in which we are entering 2015!

 So, without further fanfare, whether you buy men’s tshirts that are a couple of dollars from the high street, you buy men’s fashion online, or you do the right thing and procure your designer t-shirts from the finest purveyors of fashion (such as Ethereal Clothing) here are our top 4 tips for treating the hardest working item in your wardrobe – your tees – with a little goddamn respect!